Blog

 How PHCS Home Health Authorization Works

-For most PHCS-network plans, home health services require prior authorization from the plan before care begins — or within a defined window after an emergent discharge.
-Here is how that process typically unfolds when a family contacts BrightStar Care of Burleson:
+For most PHCS-network plans, home health services require prior authorization before care begins — or within a defined window after an emergent discharge.
+Here is how the process typically unfolds when a family contacts our care team.

 Step 1: Benefit Verification

 Our intake coordinator contacts the plan administrator or third-party administrator (TPA) using the information on the member's insurance card.
-We confirm whether home health care is a covered benefit, what the authorization process requires, what the member's cost-sharing obligations are (deductible, copay, or coinsurance), and whether there are any visit limits or dollar maximums on the home health benefit.
+We confirm whether home health care is a covered benefit, what the authorization process requires, what the member's cost-sharing obligations are, and whether there are visit limits or dollar maximums on the home health benefit.

 Step 2: Physician Order

 Home health care through a PHCS-network plan almost always requires a physician order.
-If your loved one was recently discharged from Baylor Scott & White Medical Center Hillcrest or another area hospital, their discharge planner or attending physician can provide this order.
-If they are transitioning from ongoing outpatient care, their primary care physician or specialist can issue the order.
-BrightStar Care's team can support families in coordinating this step.
+If your loved one was recently discharged from Baylor Scott & White Medical Center Hillcrest or Texas Health Harris Methodist Hospital Southwest, their discharge planner or attending physician can provide this order.
+If they are transitioning from ongoing outpatient care, their primary care physician or specialist can issue it.
+Our team supports families in coordinating this step.

 Step 3: Prior Authorization Submission

-Our clinical team submits the prior authorization request to the plan, including the physician order, a clinical summary documenting the medical necessity of care, and the proposed plan of care.
-For straightforward cases — a patient recovering from hip replacement surgery in Joshua Farms or returning home after cardiac care — authorization is often granted within 24 to 72 hours.
+Our clinical team submits the prior authorization request to the plan.
+This includes the physician order, a clinical summary documenting medical necessity, and the proposed plan of care.
+For straightforward cases — a patient recovering from hip replacement in Joshua Farms or returning home from cardiac care in Summer Creek — authorization is often granted within 24 to 72 hours.

 Step 4: Care Begins